userjann/MinecraftMazeGenerator/README.md

 # maze plugin

-creates a maze with the command /maze <length>.
+creates a maze with the command /maze length.

 If the length is empty then the maze will be 30x30.